 In their respective accounts, both Jesus1 and Isaac2 were to be sacrificed by their father.
 This is relevant because few figures in story or history share this property, and yet it is a defining feature of Isaac and Jesus.

 In their respective accounts, Jesus1 and Isaac2 were to be sacrificed in the same location (hills of Moriah).
-This is relevant because no other Biblical figures share this property, and God demanded Abraham travel a great distance to sacrifice Isaac at just this location (without ever offering an explanation.)1
+This is relevant because no other Biblical figures share this property, and God commanded Abraham to travel about 50 miles to sacrifice Isaac at just this location, without ever offering an explanation.3 (It is as if God expected something special to happen there later?)

 In their respective accounts, both Jesus1 and Isaac2 were to be sacrificial lambs to God.